DLR-RM/stable-baselines3/docs/guide/export.rst

 ----------

 In Stable Baselines3, the controller is stored inside policies which convert observations into actions.
-Each learning algorithm (e.g. DQN, A2C, SAC) contains one policy, accessible via ``model.policy``.
+Each learning algorithm (e.g. DQN, A2C, SAC) contains a policy object which represents the currently learned behavior, accessible via ``model.policy``.

 Policies hold enough information to do the inference (i.e. predict actions), so it is enough to export these policies (cf :ref:`examples <examples>`) to do inference in an another framework.

 .. warning::
-  When using CNN policies, the observation is normalized during pre-preprocessing (dividing by 255 to have values in [0, 1])
+  When using CNN policies, the observation is normalized during pre-preprocessing.
+  This pre-processing is done *inside* the policy (dividing by 255 to have values in [0, 1])

 Export to ONNX